spectecjr/samcoupestandardh/README.md

 # samcoupestandardh

-Standard header files for SAM Coupé assembly development.
+This project contains a set of standard header files for SAM Coupé assembly-language development.